 The blue and green lights on the MB7420 are bright enough to read at a distance without turning a dark room into a laser light show at night.
 I also found the modem easy to set up with a coaxial connector sticking out of the modem's backside at a comfortable distance from its lone ethernet port.

 There's not much separating the Motorola MB7420 from the Netgear CM500 as both performed dependably when we tested each modem.
 But the edge goes to Motorola because it offers a two-year warranty to Netgear's one-year of coverage.
 That means better protection for your investment, as the best cable modems tend to last for several yeas.
-The MB7420 can sometime drop out of stock at retailers, but it's frequently available from Amazon, Best Buy and B&H Photo and Target, where the price hovers around $60.
+The MB7420 can sometime drop out of stock at retailers, but it's frequently available from Amazon, Best Buy, B&H Photo and Target, where the price hovers around $60.

 The Netgear CM500 remains one of the best cable modems available, because it's easy to find at most retailers; you can also find it for a little less than the Motorola MB7420 most of the time, making it a good value.
-(Modem prices can fluctuate so keep an eye peeled for the best tech deals when shopping for a cable modem.)
+Anytime you can find a new CM500 for $50 or less, that's a good buy.

 The Netgear CM500 works with the biggest cable providers and supports speeds of up to 300 Mbps, which should be enough for the vast majority of Internet users out there.
 (If you've got a high-speed plan, look for a faster modem.)